Qigong/Tai Chi with Suzette

-Improve your health & vitality with the gentle exercises of Tai Chi combined with Qigong breathing techniques.
-You will leave the class feeling calm, focused and energised.
+Improve your health and vitality with the gentle exercises of Tai Chi combined with Qigong breathing and stretching techniques.
+You will leave feeling calm, focused, and energised.

 Scroll down for a full description of the class.

 What is Tai Chi / Qigong at Balwyn Community Centre?